brumm/vsc-extension-narrow/README.md

 ## Keyboard Shortcuts

 Narrow does not assign keyboard shortcuts by default.
-Open your keyboard shortcuts json (`Preferences: OpenKeyboard Shortcuts (JSON)`) and paste this snippet to get started:
+Open your keyboard shortcuts json (`Preferences: Open Keyboard Shortcuts (JSON)`) and paste this snippet to get started:

 ```json
 {